 Particulars Details

 Name Mr. Gaurav Kochar

-Age 32 years
+Age 32 Years

 Qualification Chartered Accountant

-Previous experience Mr. Gaurav Kochar has professional experience of 9 years and his presponsibility includes analysis of BFSI sectors.
-Prior to this assignment he was associated with Kotak Bank as an Internal Audi 3 years, later worked for almost 2.5 years in Ambit Capital as a Research Ana Banking.
-Currently he is not managing any other scheme of the Fund.
+Previous experience Mr. Gaurav Kochar has over 10 years of experience as a Research Analyst and Internal Auditor.
+Prior to this assignment, Mr. Kochar was associated with Ambit Capital and Kotak Mahindra Bank.

-Tenure for which the fund manager has been managing the scheme 4 years (Since 11 th December, 2020)
+Tenure for which the fund manager has been managing the scheme 4 years and 06 Months (Since 11th December, 2020)